 - Distance: This rod excels at mid-range distances.
-This is the ideal distance range for trout and bass.
-This is great at 10-40 feet of casting, but after the 50 ft mark, this is where the outfit struggles.
+This is the ideal distance range for trout, bluegill, and bass.
+This is great at 10-40 feet of casting, but the outfit struggles after the 50 ft mark.

 - Accuracy: For the price of this outfit, I could not find a more accurate rod.
 There have been several fly fishing shootouts with beginner fly rods in this price range, and the Orvis Encounter almost always comes out on top due to its crisp performance.

-- Sensitivity: With the Encounter rod series being a medium-action rod, I have enough sensitivity in the tip section for feeling those strikes in the given targeted species.
+- Sensitivity: With the Encounter rod series all being medium-fast actions, I have enough sensitivity in the tip section for feeling those strikes in the given targeted species.

-- Size: This particular outfit is paired with the 4-6 WT Orvis Encounter large arbor reel.
+- Size: This particular fly reel in this outfit is paired with the 4-6 WT Orvis Encounter large arbor reel.
 When purchasing the 8WT option, the reel will be the Orvis Encounter 7-9 WT.
 These are specifically paired this way for balance and reel capacity for the given outfit.
-The large arbor Encounter reel allows the angler to to retreat more line per revolution which is a great addition to this fly fishing outfit.
+The large arbor Encounter reel allows the angler to retreat more line per revolution which is a great addition to this fly fishing outfit.

-- Build: The composite plastic reel with its anodized seat is of excellent quality and comes preloaded with fly line, leader, and backing.
+- Build: The composite plastic reel with its anodized seat is of excellent quality and comes preloaded with fly line, leader, and backing compared to other manufacturers.

 - Drag system: This disc drag system is what I will typically find in a beginner setup.
 I can easily set the drag to whatever resistance I need, using the drag knob on the side of the reel.
 Plus, I can adjust the drag to a necessary level in the middle of the fight.